 I can over-intellectualize and explain how the bit does not work, but every attempt I make falters the moment Michael Palin hits the water, when I laugh, sometimes quietly and sometimes out loud, every time.

-I knew approximately two things when I wrote about this a few years ago: that my girlfriend, the closest friend I have, probably does not know much if any Monty Python material (she is several years younger than me so our cultural references are different), and that I do not know if we share a sense of humor, even though she and I laugh a lot at many of the same things and same comics.
+I knew approximately two things when I wrote about this a few years ago: that my girlfriend, the closest friend I have, probably does not know much if any Monty Python material (she is twelve years younger than me so our cultural references are different), and that I do not know if we share a sense of humor, even though she and I laugh a lot at many of the same things and same comics.
 For instance, her response after listening to some recordings of my radio show was to say that it was “nice hearing my voice and that it sounded like you were enjoying yourself.”
 Um, it is a comedy show, so a chuckle would not have been inappropriate.

 Thus, I was rather nervous when I posted the Monty Python video above, in a previous column, as she might very well read what I wrote, view the classic bit of comedy, and then instant message a break-up text with me.
 (Which emoji might she use?)
 I did not know what I did not know, but I was going to learn sooner or later.
 Are we companions for life, based on one 16-second joke?